NeoFlixel-Org/NeoFlixel/README.md

 # NeoFlixel

-* C++ engine that's based on haxeflixel's codebase
+* C++ game engine that's based on haxeflixel's codebase

 * Main target for PC is x64 but I may add x86 support in the future